Violinist.com - Because you can't say enough about the violin

 My blog disappeared.
 That was because I made a promise that my next blog entry would actually have something interesting in it.
 So, here is something I find intriguing:

 Today I just decided to see what people I keep in e-mail correspondance with thought of classical music.
-It was just to get a general consensus (although it's still extremely biased because a lot of my friends are classical musicians, especially violinists) and see if maybe there was some material I could use for the Oprah campaign.
+It was just to get a general consensus, although it's still extremely biased because a lot of my friends are classical musicians, especially violinists.
 Anyway, the question was

 What is the first word that comes to mind when I say "classical music?"

-The first person I got an answer from was my friend who plays clarinet and she said haha, my word for classical music today seems to be JOSHUA BELL she continued by saying if i blocked all of your joshua bell influences, then my word would probably be STRINGS "Okay," I thought, "That was funny.
+The first person I got an answer from was my friend who plays clarinet and she said, "My word for classical music today seems to be JOSHUA BELL."
+She continued by saying, "If I blocked all of your joshua bell influences, then my word would probably be STRINGS.
+"Okay," I thought, "That was funny.
 'Strings' is interesting, though, considering she plays clarinet."
 I didn't think I would be getting anymore "Joshua Bells," but boy was I wrong.
 I'll put the rest of the responses that I have (so far) in order:

 Joshua Bell